tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 Note that the configurations were generated using the self-consistent stochastic approach using the [`canonical_configuration`](https://tdep-developers.github.io/tdep/program/canonical_configuration/) binary at a temperature of 1300 K.

-1. Change directory to `example_Zr/sampling.1300K/a3.61/iter.012` or copy the data in a new folder.
+1. Change directory to `example_Zr/sampling.1300K/a3.61/iter.012` or copy the data to a new folder.
 2. Compute the second-order force constants:
     - `extract_forceconstants -rc2 10.0 -U0`
         - Expected Runtime: 5 seconds
         - Important Results: `outfile.forceconstant` and `outfile.U0`
-        - Expected Output:
+        - Expected Output (to stdout):
         ```sh
          BASELINE ENERGY (eV/atom):
              U0:             -98782.253022